Frenzoid/JuniorSoftwareDeveloper/README.md

 - A better / global error handling around the Routers ( API Maps ), that should return a custom message in case of an error ( file access, docuware api error, etc ), instead of the stack trace.

-- ENV Variables / Secrets for ANY configuration or credentials, i hardcoded the credentials for the DocuWare API, but in a real project we should use ENV variables or secrets to store them, and not hardcode them in the code
+- ENV Variables / Secrets for ANY configuration or credentials, and containerization when deployed.

 - Sswitch the tenant autentication with JWT tokens, and also implement a register / login logic for the tenants